QA score and CSAT score weren’t correlated 👉 so agents weren't incentivized to impact CX

 In this time, our CSAT was lower than we wanted it to be.

-As we talked about, the rubric was very process and rule oriented.
-But since that wasn’t mapping back to ultimately impact CSAT, we changed our rubric to focus entirely on the customer experience, and things that really impact the customer.
+The rubric was very process and rule oriented, but it wasn’t mapping back to impact CSAT, so we changed our rubric to focus entirely on the things that really impact customer experience.

-We’re also asking now: “Did we do everything that could to take care of the member?”
-This includes using all avenues, bringing in Team Leads if they needed to, etc. And we’re asking if any mistakes were made that impacted the member experience.
+We also ask now: “Did we do everything that could to take care of the member?”
+This includes using all avenues, bringing in Team Leads, etc. And we’re asking if any mistakes were made that impacted the member experience.

 And fabulously, tools scores haven’t dropped since we implemented this change – reps still really care about doing the right thing, and they know why we’re coaching on this still.